shahriar-raj/CSE_108-Object-Oriented-Programming-Language-Sessional/README.md

     Realistic object-based interaction simulations

 The output of the program must exactly match the sample output provided in BookShop.cpp, using both individual and batch operations on books.

+3. Assignment 3 : This is the third offline assignment for the CSE 108 (Object Oriented Programming) sessional course.
+The focus of this task is on operator overloading in user-defined types to mimic mathematical vector operations.
+Features Implemented

+    A custom Vector class with:

+        Dynamically allocated name

+        Overloaded operators:

+            ^ for cross product

+            * for scalar multiplication and component-wise multiplication

+            == for equality check

+    Custom output via a print() method (assumed implemented)

+    Memory management with dynamic allocation and proper destructor

+Objective

+Match the exact sample output provided by using operator overloading in a mathematically consistent way, while strictly adhering to the given template and constraints.

+4. Assignment 4 : This repository contains a Java project developed as part of an academic assignment.
+It models a simple sports league management system using object-oriented principles.
+📁 Project Structure

+    League.java
+    Manages the overall league, storing a collection of matches and computing summaries like total goals, top scorers, or standings.

+    Match.java
+    Represents individual matches, including teams, scores, and date/time information.
+May also support comparison or filtering logic.

+    Main.java
+    Entry point of the application.
+Likely responsible for initializing the league, adding matches, and invoking summary or display methods.

+🧠 Core Concepts Demonstrated

+    Object-oriented design with multiple interacting classes (League, Match)

+    Encapsulation and data abstraction

+    Use of collections (e.g., arrays, ArrayList)

+    Input/output handling (console or file-based)

+    Basic statistics aggregation (e.g., total scores, win counts, etc.)

+🚀 Example Features (Expected)

+    Add a match to the league

+    Display all matches

+    Calculate total/average goals

+    Display match summaries

+    Identify highest scoring team or player